Life insurance is a financial safety net for your partner, your kids, your life...Read more

-It’s almost time for another year — which means it’s time to start thinking about New Year’s resolutions.
+It’s almost time for another year — which means it’s time to start thinking about how to create New Year’s resolutions (and keep them, too).

 Why do so many people spend the first days of January resolving to kick a bad habit or start a new routine?

-“The closure of the previous year and beginning of the new one is generally a great place to start resolutions because it is a transition point,” says Dr. Fran Walfish, a family and relationship psychotherapist in Beverly Hills, Calif., and author of The Self-Aware Parent.
+“The closure of the previous year and beginning of the new one is generally a great place to start resolutions because it is a transition point,” says Dr. Fran Walfish, Beverly Hills family and relationship psychotherapist and author of The Self-Aware Parent.
 “Transitions mean letting go of the old and beginning the new.”

 To make the kind of New Year’s resolution you can stick to, choose one that you truly want to work toward.
 Then, figure out how to turn your target into a habit, reward your successes, and be ready to adapt your goal as the year progresses.

-Here’s how to craft the kind of New Year’s resolution that will last the entire year — and, maybe, the rest of your life.
+Here’s how to craft the kind of New Year’s resolution that will last all year long — and, maybe, the rest of your life.

 Make an action-based resolution that reflects a core value

 What kind of New Year’s resolution are you most likely to achieve?
-According to the mental health and fitness experts, you should be trying to set positive, action-based ones that reflect your core values.
+According to the mental health and fitness experts, it’s a good idea to set positive, action-based ones that reflect your core values.

 If you want to improve your health and fitness in the upcoming year, for example, it’s better to pick a resolution centered around how you feel in your body than one tied to a clothing size or a number on a scale.
-“A successful fitness goal is one of internal value,” Angela Leigh, senior director of fitness and talent at Aaptiv, explains.
+“A successful fitness goal is one of internal value,” Angela Leigh, senior director of talent at audio fitness app Aaptiv, explains.
 “Weight is a number.
 How you feel at the weight is more relevant to your emotional health.”

-In other words: Instead of making a resolution linked to a specific weight, resolve to exercise for at least 45 minutes three times a week and keep your refrigerator stocked with healthy foods.
+In other words: Instead of making a resolution to lose weight, resolve to exercise for at least 45 minutes three times a week and keep your refrigerator stocked with healthy foods.
 Instead of resolving to sleep for at least seven hours every night, decide to give yourself an eight-hour sleep opportunity, six days a week.

 Do you see the difference?
 These resolutions — the kind that are based on actions you can take, not outcomes that are difficult to control — will improve your life regardless of whether or not you hit a specific number (of pounds, reps, sleep hours, dollars saved, etc.).
-You’ll feel good because you’ve made positive, health-affirming choices, not bad because you fell slightly short of an arbitrary numerical goal.
+You’ll feel good because you’ve made positive, health-affirming choices that can help reduce stress, not bad because you fell slightly short of an arbitrary numerical goal.

 Lastly, make sure your resolutions reflect what you will do this year, not what you won’t do.
 “I will pack my lunch three times a week” is better than “I will stop buying lunch at work.”
 As Walfish puts it: “These are things we’re excited to do this year, things we’ll be so proud to have accomplished, things that will make our lives better, more interesting, more stable, more fun.”